 There comes a point in probably every kitchen’s existence that requires a significant deep clean.
 In my experience, the words “declutter” and “deep clean” are practically synonymous, although decluttering is probably more involved because you’re not simply cleaning; rather, you are strategizing and organizing and improving functionality along with cleaning.
-Be that as it may, this article will discuss the basics of decluttering the kitchen.
-My pride allows me to demonstrate withonly one cupboard’s decluttering rather than the entire kitchen, but the process is the same for every cupboard.

 The kitchen cupboard that will be decluttered for this article is this hardest working of cupboards: the keeper of the lunch supplies and the after-school snacks.
 At least, that’s the cupboard’s intent.
 You wouldn’t necessarily know it by opening it up and taking a look.

 One obvious thing that requires decluttering is the amassing of plastic storage bags and snacks.
 A pretzel in a Ziploc here, some graham crackers in a baggie there.
 The items literally slide down on top of each other, when in reality they shouldn’t even be in the cupboard to begin with.

 The easiest and most efficient way to declutter any kitchen cupboard is to empty the entire cupboard out, grouping and tossing items as you go.
 Consolidate items as appropriate, when you’re working with food.
 When you’re working with items that require pairs (e.g., bowls and lids), match up those pairings.
 Basically, you’re sorting through to see what should stay and what should go.